Support for SEND professionals

 Early identification and health notification

-Health and other professionals have a legal duty to notify us (the local authority) of pre-school age children who have, or are likely to have, special educational needs and disabilities (SEND), and are not already known to any education service.
+It's a legal requirement that health and other professionals notify us (the local authority) if a child has, or is likely to have, special educational needs and disabilities (SEND) and are not known to our education service.

 The notification form should only be completed by a health professional.